zouzhenhong98/Compressive-Sensing/README.md

 - [ ] read the book: Compressed Sensing _ Theory and Applications (2012)
 - [ ] read the website and conclude basic ideas of CS.

-### Current Source List:
--	A Mathematical Introduction to Compressed Sensing(2013)
--	a wavelet tour of signal processing sparse way(2012)
--	Compressed Sensing _ Theory and Applications (2012)
--	Sparse Optimization Theory and Methods (2018)

 ## How to Learning Compress Sensing

 ### Source Site